red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 3 | Work is done for #4!
 ```

-It means that all 4 node independent processes ends okay.
-Now you should find results at directory `_benchmarkResults_` of your `cwd` with many appropriate json files - for each requests burst.
-Here is an example of file:
+It means that all 4 node independent processes end okay.
+Now you should find results at directory `_benchmarkResults_` of your `cwd` with many appropriate JSON files - for each request burst.
+Here is an example of a file:
 ```javascript
 {
     "fileName": "builtin-accountAndProfile-createProfile",